wandersonwhcr/vagrant-php/README.md

 ## Installation

-The project is available from Github and you can clone it via Git.
+The project is available from GitHub and you can clone it via Git.

 ```bash
 git clone https://github.com/wandersonwhcr/vagrant-php my-awesome-project